fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure5.png" width="400" %}

-_Figure: The event related fields plotted for three conditions for sensor MLC24 using ft_singleplotER._
+_Figure: The event-related fields plotted for three conditions for sensor MLC24 using ft_singleplotER._

 To plot the topographic distribution of the data averaged over the time interval from 0.3 to 0.5 seconds you can use the following command: